When faced with periods of uncertainty, something new, and change, it’s natural to feel a little anxious or even scared.

 Okay, now tune in to your senses.

-Just remember; anyone who has ever achieved greatness has gone through some kind of struggle, pain or hardship.
+Anyone who has ever achieved greatness has gone through a struggle, pain or hardship.
 The reason they have become a success is because they have pushed through and come out the other side on top!

 It is impossible to live without failing at something, unless you live so cautiously that you might as well not have lived at all, in which case you fail by default.